nstbayless/CV1-controls/README.md

 Most other level hacks are likely to be compatible, though the invisible stairs glitch is likely to be encountered -- but should be fixable just by editing the levels with Stake to remove the invisible stairs.

 Source code and build instructions available at https://github.com/nstbayless/CV1-controls.
 Feel free to combine this hack with any other hack, but please credit the author (NaOH) if distributed.
-It's recommended to use the `hack` configuration (rather than `standard`) because
+It's recommended to use the `other-hacks` configuration (rather than `standard`).

 ## Complete list of changes